-Armenian wolfhound or gamper is an aboriginal breed that lives in Armenia for more than 22 centuries.
-Due to the long isolation and variety of climatic conditions, as well as spontaneous crossings and natural selection, the gampra differs from the Caucasian shepherds both in appearance and in character.
+The Armenian Wolfhound or Gampr is a native breed that has lived in Armenia for more than 22 centuries.
+Due to the long isolation and diversity of climatic conditions, as well as spontaneous crossing and natural selection, the gampr differs from the shepherd dogs of Transcaucasia both in appearance and in character.

 - История происхождения 1.
 History of origin